razage/fabula-ultima-unofficial/README.md

 ## Status

-This project is in active development and may still change at any time.
-That being said, all I have planned is minor visual stuff and some UI elements.
-As well as fixing any bugs I might find.
+This project is still in development and currently in a beta phase.
+I am testing it with a group I am running and mostly focusing on bugs.

 ### Future Content